cta-observatory/lstosa/README.rst

 On-Site processing pipeline for the the Large Size Telescope prototype of CTA_ (Cherenkov Telescope Array).

-This code is a prototype data processing framework based on cta-lstchain_ under development.
+This is a prototype data processing framework under development based on cta-lstchain_ .

 * Code: https://github.com/cta-observatory/lstosa
 * Docs: https://lstosa.readthedocs.io/